Ride Concepts Livewire Review

 Rigidity and Power Transfer

-Most mountain bike flat shoes are made with synthetic materials, and the Ride Concepts Livewire is no exception.
-The upper of the shoe is a blend of synthetic leather-like material with generous perforated ventilation holes along with a mesh material over the toe box.
-The overall breathability was good, providing better ventilation than shoes like the Giro Riddance but not as breathable as shoes like our Five Ten Freerider Contact.
-The Livewire's felt good in most temperatures, but our feet did start to feel the heat when the thermometer hit the mid-80's or higher.
-With a lighter sock, our feet did stay dry even though the shoes felt toasty.
+The majority of mountain bike shoes are constructed with synthetic materials and the Livewire is no exception.
+The upper portion of the shoe is a blend of synthetic suede-like material with generous perforated ventilation holes along with a mesh material over the toe box.
+The overall breathability was about average, not amazing but not excessively hot either.